STROUM LECTURES 2024 | Friendship and Fear: Life in Imperial Germany and Escape from Nazi Germany

 Lecture 1.
 The Complexities of Jewish Friendships: Jews and Non-Jews in Imperial Germany

-Tuesday, May 7, 2024, 7:00 — 8:30 p.m., Kane Hall 110
+Tuesday, May 7, 2024, 7:00 — 8:30 p.m., Zoom webinar

 This talk will focus on grassroots social interactions between Jewish and non-Jewish Germans and, where possible, on the feelings these evoked among Jews — both heartening and discouraging.
 Antisemitism set limits on Jewish success and also the boundaries against which Jews pushed relentlessly — and often successfully.
-Although the lecture will focus on Jews, moments of acceptance and animosity provide a vantage point from which to study the diversity of German society as well.
+Although the lecture will focus on Jews, moments of acceptance and animosity provide a vantage point from which to study the diversity of German society in this era as well.

 Lecture 2.
 Hitler’s Jewish Refugees: Hope and Anxiety in Portugal